dwij2812/Accord-Checkout/README.md

 #### For Users

   - Users can make accounts using Signup page and the use the Sign-in page to log on into the account.
-  - Login Sessions are maintained so no need to login everytime if you use them frequently.
+  - Login Sessions are maintained so no need to login every time if you use them frequently.
   - Users can search for parts in the inventory using any attributes like model number, product make(brand), product name etc.
-  - Users can mark their favourite parts so they can appear above others everytime.
+  - Users can mark their favorite parts so they can appear above others every time.
-  -  Borrow parts from the inventory by click of a button for upto 30 days.
+  -  Borrow parts from the inventory by click of a button for up to 30 days.
   -  User can view the entire transaction log of the parts that were issued by him/her at any given point of time using this system.
-  -  For return of any part the user can create create return requests which wil be approved by the administrator upon successful return of the parts.
+  -  For return of any part the user can create create return requests which will be approved by the administrator upon successful return of the parts.

 #### For Administrators
   - Add/Delete/Edit parts in the inventory.